-Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2023 Comment 839:M5.1 Flora and Vegetation The proponent shall ensure that there is no loss of plants of Declared Rare Flora species due to construction or operational activities unless otherwise approved.
+Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2024 Comment 839:M5.1 Flora and Vegetation The proponent shall ensure that there is no loss of plants of Declared Rare Flora species due to construction or operational activities unless otherwise approved.
 Implementation and internal audit of DRF management strategies in Section 13 of the Threatened Species and Community Management Strategy (TS&CMS).
 Implementation and internal audit of Environmental Monitoring Strategy Application for Licence to Take DRF (Regulation 17) where applicable Species location records, design/location records and any incident reports/logs in monitoring report and summary in Compliance Report Approvals for license to take DRF Minister for Environment Overall Ongoing Compliant There is currently no known Declared Rare Flora (DRF) species located within the TGM Project area.
-Conospermum toddii (Victoria Desert Smokebush) which had been recorded in the baseline studies at Tropicana and on associated infrastructure areas as a threatened species has since been deleted from the Endangered species list under the EPBC Act 1999 on May 16th, 2011.
-This species was delisted as a result of regional targeted studies undertaken by Mattiske Consulting in a wider area to the south of Tropicana operational areas and as such the species was reclassified as a Priority 4 species under the Biodiversity Conservation Act (2016) at the State level in Western Australia.
-839:M5.2 Flora and Vegetation The proponent shall undertake monitoring of the condition and abundance of vegetation and flora at reference and potential impact sites in accordance with the "Tropicana Gold Project Environmental Monitoring Strategy, Version: 1.0, Author: B Bastow, Issue Date: 18 February 2010" or subsequent revisions approved by the Chief Executive Officer of the Office of the Environmental Protection Authority.
+839:M5.2 Flora and Vegetation The proponent shall undertake monitoring of the condition and abundance of vegetation and flora at reference and potential impact sites in accordance with the "Tropicana Gold Project Environmental Monitoring Strategy.
+Version: 1.0, Author: B Bastow, Issue Date: 18 February 2010" or subsequent revisions approved by the Chief Executive Officer of the Office of the Environmental Protection Authority.
 This monitoring is to be carried out to the requirements of the Chief Executive Officer of the Office of the Environmental Protection Authority on advice of the Department of Environment and Conservation.
 Implementation and internal audit of Environmental Monitoring Strategy Correspondence with OEPA (revisions) and DEC Monitoring report included in Project Annual Environmental Report (AER) and summary in Compliance Report.
-Monitoring Records Maps and Photos Correspondence with OEPA (revisions) and DEC CEO DEC Overall Ongoing Compliant The annual vegetation monitoring program was conducted during September 2023.
-A brief overview of the report findings is provided in the 2023 CAR.
-A copy of the 2023 Vegetation Monitoring Report is provided as Appendix H. 839:M5.3 Flora and Vegetation Should the potential impact sites show a 25 per cent (or greater) decline in cover or productivity as compared to the reference sites, the proponent shall provide a report to the Chief Executive Officer of the Office of the Environmental Protection Authority within 21 days of the decline being identified which: 1. describes the decline; 2. provides information which allows determination of the likely root cause of the decline; and 3. if likely to be caused by activities undertaken in implementing the proposal, states the actions and associated timelines proposed to remediate the decline.
-Internal audit of monitoring records and analysis of monitoring data Notify in writing Monitoring Records Report outlining decline, potential causes and corrective actions taken Report to CEO of OEPA CEO Overall Within 21 days of the decline being identified Compliant The annual vegetation monitoring was conducted in September 2023 and a final report was received on 19 December 2023 (Appendix H).
-A brief overview of the report findings is provided in Section 4 of the 2023 CAR.
-The 2023 monitoring program identified ten paired sites (reference/impact) that exceeded the 25% deviation in vegetation cover.
+Monitoring Records Maps and Photos Correspondence with OEPA (revisions) and DEC CEO DEC Overall Ongoing Compliant The annual vegetation monitoring program was conducted during September 2024.
+A brief overview of the report findings is provided in the 2024 CAR.
+A copy of the 2024 Vegetation Monitoring Report is provided as Appendix G. 839:M5.3 Flora and Vegetation Should the potential impact sites show a 25 per cent (or greater) decline in cover or productivity as compared to the reference sites, the proponent shall provide a report to the Chief Executive Officer of the Office of the Environmental Protection Authority within 21 days of the decline being identified which: 1. describes the decline; 2. provides information which allows determination of the likely root cause of the decline; and 3. if likely to be caused by activities undertaken in implementing the proposal, states the actions and associated timelines proposed to remediate the decline.
+Internal audit of monitoring records and analysis of monitoring data Notify in writing Monitoring Records Report outlining decline, potential causes and corrective actions are taken.
+Report to CEO of OEPA CEO Overall Within 21 days of the decline being identified Compliant The annual vegetation monitoring was conducted in September 2024 and a final report was received on 19 December 2024 (Appendix G).
+A brief overview of the report findings is provided in Section 4 of the 2024 CAR.
+The 2024 monitoring program identified eleven paired sites (reference/impact) that exceeded the 25% deviation in vegetation cover.
 The consulting Botanist determined that these were all due to natural causes and not an effect of operational activities.